 Free cash flow (FCF) looks at how much cash your business generates from sales, once you subtract out any outgoing payments for expenses (excluding taxes and interest).
 Lenders often look at free cash flow because if a business runs out of cash, they cannot pay their bills.

-4 Steps To Calculate Free Cash Flow
+How to Calculate Free Cash Flow in 4 Steps

 Options To Getting Cash For Your Business